nbalestra/alc-workshop/docs/module-6/lab-2.md

 4. If prompted choose the Sandbox environment and select your application

-5. Copy your application's endpoint:
+5. Make sure to click on your application name and copy your application's endpoint:

     ![]({{ page.assets }}lab2-copy-endpoint.png)